Hocking College: History

 Hocking College came into existence as the Tri-County Institute.
-In the 1960s, the need for a vocational school became apparent in Southeast Ohio through demographic studies and population surveys.
+In the 1960s, the need for a vocational school and technical college became apparent in Southeast Ohio through demographic studies and population surveys.
 The Tri-County Institute was built on the campus of the Tri-County Joint Vocational School with the schools sharing laboratory and service areas.
-Fall 1968 marked the opening of the Institute with approximately 250 students and 28 instructors.
+Fall 1968 marked the opening of the institute with approximately 250 students and 28 instructors.
 In 1969, the Ohio Board of Regents granted a charter to the institute, and they were authorized to grant degrees in 13 technical programs.
 The first commencement took place in June 1970 with 117 graduates.

 In 1972, the official name of the school was changed to Hocking Technical College and 250 acres were purchased for new building and future development.
 In 1975, the college relocated its main campus to its current site on Hocking Parkway.
 The same year, residence halls opened on Hocking's campus, making it the only two-year school in Ohio to have college-owned residence halls available to its students.
 Hocking College was first accredited by the North Central Association of Colleges and Schools, Higher Learning Commission (HLC) in 1976.
 During the 1980s, Hocking College continued to grow and expand, establishing many sister-colleges worldwide, in places such as Taiwan, Japan and Jamaica.
 In 1990, the Perry Campus in New Lexington opened to serve the needs of Perry County residents.
 In 1991, the college's name officially changed for a second time to Hocking College.
 In 1997, the college purchased Lake Snowden in Albany, Ohio and in 1998 renamed it as the Lake Snowden Education and Recreation Park.

 In addition to their main campus, Hocking College owns and operates Lake Snowden, a 670 acre recreation area in Lee Township.
 They also own 1400 acre of open-space land in the rugged landscape of York Township, west of the campus.